-There is no litigation currently pending or, to the knowledge of management, contemplated against us or any of our officers or directors in their capacity as such.
+We may be party to various legal proceedings generally arising in the ordinary course of our business.
+Pursuant to our reinsurance agreements, disputes are generally required to be finally settled by arbitration.
+Currently, there is no litigation pending or, to the knowledge of management, contemplated against us or any of our officers or directors in their capacity as such.